ProcursusTeam/Procursus/README.md

 ## Why?

-At it's birth, this build-system was meant to create an APT repo included in a specific jailbreak.
+At its birth, this build-system was meant to create an APT repo included in a specific jailbreak.
 That never came to pass, however, and it turned into more of a hobby project.

 The current goal of Procursus is to provide a large set of consistently up-to-date *nix tools cross compiled to work on Darwin based platforms.
 It's built from the ground up in such a way that updating packages is quick and easy, helping to not fall behind upstream.